log0div0/testo/README.md

 - [Tutorials](docs/tutorials) folder is the best place for a start.
 - [Reference](docs/reference) can be used if you want to see the details.
 - [Examples](https://github.com/testo-lang/testo-examples) repo contains a couple of basic use-cases of Testo framework.
-This repo also contains source codes of apps that are being tested.
+This repo also contains source code of apps that are being tested.

 ## Building from source

 Probably the most simple way to build Testo is to let Testo to build itself.
-We have written tests that set up the buld environment on all supported operating systems and build Testo packages from source codes.
+We have written tests that set up the buld environment on all supported operating systems and build Testo packages from source code.
 This tests can be found in the [`ci`](ci) folder and run with the following command:

 ```
 cd ci